gambitph/Titan-Framework/README.md

 Titan Framework aims to be easily used by everyone.
 The goal is to make it plug and play - just activate the plugin and start creating your options.

-Read our guide on how to [get started with Titan Framework](http://wordpress.org/plugins/titan-framework/)
+Read our guide on how to v

 ## Donate to the Development